ChefAustin/sal-saml/README.md

     Are you a customer or partner?
 I'm an Okta customer adding an internal app
     App type: This is an internal app that we have created

-Now that Okta is setup you will need to modify your settings.py to match.
-Note if you used the Attribute Statements above you should not have to modify the `SAML_ATTRIBUTE_MAPPING` variable.
-The metadata file can be downloaded from the Application's "Sign On" tab > Settings > SAML 2.0 > "Identity Provider metadata" link.
-The `idp` URLs are found under the "Sign On" > Settings > SAML 2.0 > "View Setup Instructions" button.
+Now that Okta is setup you will need to modify your `settings.py` to match.
+Note: if you used the Attribute Statements above you should not have to modify the `SAML_ATTRIBUTE_MAPPING` variable.

+The metadata file can be downloaded from the the Okta configuration screen for the application under: "Sign On" tab > Settings > SAML 2.0 > "Identity Provider metadata" link.
+After downloading, be sure to move the file to the correct path (and append the file extension) with `mv metadata /yourpath/metadata.xml` (where `/yourpath/ is wherever you will be linking the file from on the host) before running the docker container (see above  `docker run` example).

+The `idp` URLs which need to be changed in `settings.py` are found in the Okta configuration screen for the application under: "Sign On" > Settings > SAML 2.0 > "View Setup Instructions" button.
+When on the "View Setup Instructions" page, ignore the X.509 certificate, as it is embedded into the metadata.xml file

 # Help

-For more information on what to put in your settings.py, look at https://github.com/knaperek/djangosaml2
+For more information on what to put in your settings.py, look at https://github.com/knaperek/djangosaml2 Also, swing by the #sal channel on the MacAdmins slack team (https://macadmins.herokuapp.com/)